-The postpartum period can be a bit all over the place.
-It’s like this: Wider hips and leaky breasts?
+Wider hips and leaky breasts?
 Yup.
 Tender and sore?
 Check.
 How about more tears than usual?
 Maybe.
+The postpartum period can be a bit all over the place.
+Postpartum depression and mood swings are not uncommon.

 If you’re fighting heavy emotions, it may comfort you to know that you’re not the only mother in the world who has felt a little lost and bruised after having a baby.